ostdotcom/website-docupony/kit/docs/getting_started/platform_overview.md

 * Ruby for server-side applications
 * PHP  for server-side applications
-* Node Js for server-side applications
+* Node.js for server-side applications
 * Java for server-side applications

 For Client side integrations we provide wallet SDKs for native iOS and Android applications.
 These integrate with our server-side SDKs.